-Five.
-Main duty is marshalling boats, though they will also undertake safety duties and respond to incidents as necessary.
-They can offer assistance to crews if needed and the safety launch is not nearby.
-Locations shown by purple spots on Course Map.
+Five on the water, spare sixth one if possible.
+Main duty is marshalling boats before during and after the race, though they will also undertake safety duties and respond to incidents as necessary - they can offer assistance to crews if needed and a safety launch is not nearby.
+Locations shown by purple spots on Course Map: